AayushPathak07/Portfolio/projects/project-template.md

 liveUrl: "https://your-project-live-url.com"
 date: "2024"
 category: "Web Application"
-featured: true # Set to true to show this on the homepage, false to hide it
+featured: false # Set to true to show this on the homepage, false to hide it
 slug: "your-unique-project-slug"
 ---